akashkthkr/546-AWS-Image-Recognition-Service/README.md

 Our cloud app will provide a face recognition service to users, by using cloud resources to perform deep learning on images provided by the users.
 The deep learning model will be provided as a service.
 This application will put a layer for the model to work.

 Install Dependecies -

-/#!/bin/bash
+!/bin/bash

-/#Download get-pip to current directory.
+Download get-pip to current directory.
 It won't install anything, as of now

 curl -O https://bootstrap.pypa.io/get-pip.py

-/#Use python3.6 to install pip
+Use python3.6 to install pip

 python3 get-pip.py

-/#this will install pip3 and pip3.6
+This will install pip3 and pip3.6

 pip3 install -r requirements.txt